 |Essence of the Wind||Gilded Greaves||Shield of the Lost|

 - Thane usually runs an Arcana set which improves his tankiness.
 Such sets include Indomitable, Benevolence, and Crusader.

 - He can also run an AD-centric Arcana setup that has Onslaught, Assassinate, and Skewer.
 This allows him to deal more damage with his abilities and normal attacks.

 Thane does decently well against other tanks.
 Given that his kit relies on initiating, he often needs to use his abilities first to sway team fights in his team’s favor.
 Otherwise, Thane and other tanks are often equal during the laning phase.

 Thane can handle warriors well, thanks to Valiant Charge and Avalon’s Fury.
-However, Thane needs to farm for his items first, and some Warriors have abilities that are geared towards single-target damage.
-In this case, it is best to pick your battles against warriors carefully.
+However, Thane needs to farm for his items first, and some warriors have abilities that are geared towards single-target damage.
+It is best to pick your battles against warriors carefully.

 Mages are generally squishy targets and are highly susceptible to crowd control.
 As Thane, be alert when using your Valiant Charge and Avalon’s Fury against mages.
-You can either press the attack first to not let them get the chance to use their spells, or dodge their abilities (especially the area of effect ones) and counterattack with your skill combos.
+You can either press the attack first to not let them get the chance to use their spells, or dodge their abilities counterattack with your skill combos.

 Similar to mages, while marksmen have high damage output, once you get close to them they are quite squishy.
 As Thane, enemy marksmen are your top priority during team fights.
 As such, use your Valiant Charge and Avalon’s Fury combo on them to make them vulnerable.
 Then finish them off with King’s Glory.